sass/sass/README.md

 API users should be encouraged to return unbracketed comma-separated lists unless there's a particular reason not to.

+Two lists are equal if they have the same elements, separator, and if they're both bracketed or both unbracketed.
+An empty list is equal to an empty map.

+#### Maps

+Although maps are transferred as lists of pairs, they should be exposed to the host language as maps that can be indexed by key, using the notions of equality described for each type.

+Two maps are equal if they have equal keys that map to equal values, regardless of the order of the keys in the map.
+An empty map is equal to an empty list.

 #### Booleans

 The `True` and `False` messages are each singletons representing the Sass values